-People with chronic hepatitis B may be treated with antiviral medications.
+People with chronic hepatitis B may be treated with medications, including antivirals.
 These can help reduce the risk of developing liver disease in the long term.
 People who have chronic hepatitis B infection are recommended to see their doctor or specialist regularly for a check-up.
 There is a small chance of worsening liver damage and the development of cirrhosis or liver cancer.

 Those who already have liver damage should have close medical supervision and may need antiviral medications, regular monitoring and screening for liver cancer.